-(g) Placing an object on, or delivering an object to, property
+(g) Placing an object on, or delivering an object to, property owned, leased, or occupied by that individual.

 (v) "Member of the immediate family," for the purposes of this section, means any spouse, parent, child, person related within the third degree of consanguinity or affinity or any other person who regularly resides in the household or who regularly resided in the household within the prior six (6) months (Oklahoma Penal Code, § 21-1173, www.oscn.net).